Overv/VulkanTutorial/06_Texture_mapping/02_Combined_image_sampler.md

 [heightmap](https://en.wikipedia.org/wiki/Heightmap).

-If you would run the application with validation layers now, then you'll see that it complains that the descriptor pool cannot allocate a descriptor set with this layout, because it doesn't have any combined image sampler descriptors.
+If you would run the application with validation layers now, then you'll see that it complains that the descriptor pool cannot allocate descriptor sets with this layout, because it doesn't have any combined image sampler descriptors.
 Go to the `createDescriptorPool` function and modify it to include a `VkDescriptorPoolSize` for this descriptor: